Why Is My Maidenhair Fern Dying? (And How to Save It)

 Imagine the temperate conditions of the coastal Redwood forests of northern California, where you’ll find happy ferns of all types thriving on the shady forest floor.
 This is the sort of environment that ferns love: not too cold and not too hot.

-Try to keep the temperature around your fern at about 65 to 75 degrees.
+Keep the temperature around your fern at about 65 to 75 degrees Fahrenheit.
 A shady spot inside that’s not near a drafty door in the winter or near a broilingly hot window in the summer should help you maintain a consistent temperature for the plant.

-Remember that you may need to move your fern throughout the year to maintain the right temperature, as well as the right amount of sunlight.
-If your fern gets too hot or too cold, the leaves may start to turn brown, as if it was left out in the sun.
+Remember that you may need to move your fern throughout the year to maintain the correct temperature and the right amount of sunlight.
+If your fern gets too hot or cold, the leaves may turn brown, as if it was left out in the sun.

 Not Enough Humidity